Introduction of Matthew

 Verse 31 However, the people knew these two blind men.
-In their joy, they to announce Jesus, a logical act.
-But they commit a severe sin in going against the commandment of Jesus not Him.
+In their joy, they announce Jesus, a logical act.
+But they commit a severe sin in going against the commandment of Jesus not to make Him known.
 Let this be a lesson for the believer.
-Sometimes the Lord asks us to show our gratitude to Him alone and not to announce widely what (a great work) Jesus did in our lives.
-What is valid for us personally, we are not allowed to arise hope by others (believers and unbelievers).
+Sometimes the Lord asks us to show our gratitude to Him alone and not to make widely publicly what (a great work) Jesus did in our lives.
+What applies to us personally, we should not arise hope in others (believers and unbelievers).

 Verse 32 With the blind men, there was no question of possession.
 Here a dumb demoniac was brought who is possessed by one or more evil spirits (demons).
 Not all sickness is a result of demonic possession.
 Disease can be a result of sin or a persistence in sin, or to glorify God, or to understand others who has the same diseases, remember of Joni Erikson.

 Verse 33 Jesus commanded the evil spirit to leave the dumb demoniac and immediately the man speaks.
 The miracle is that the man (or maybe a wife) speaks.
 He does not have to learn like a child to hear and to speak, NO, he hears and understands and speaks.
 No wonder the crowd is surprised.